UK undercover policing scandal: Other related undercover controversies

 It later emerged that Kennedy had previously undertaken criminal acts as part of his role for other countries, including Denmark where he stated that, in the guise of an environmental activist, he was used by the police forces of 22 countries and was responsible for the closing down of the Youth House community centre in Copenhagen, and in Germany, for German police, including arson.
 German MP Andrej Hunko raised questions in the German Bundestag concerning what the German authorities knew about Kennedy's activities among the Berlin protest movement.
 Kennedy had been arrested in Berlin for attempted arson, but was never brought to trial.
 Hunko also asked: "How does the federal government justify the fact that [Mark Kennedy], as part of his operation in Germany, did not only initiate long-term meaningful friendships but also sexual relationships, clearly under false pretenses?"
 The German government refused to answer all questions relating to Kennedy.

 The use of undercover officers also caused the collapse of trials and led to the revelation of unlawful withholding of evidence by the Crown Prosecution Service.
-The trial of six activists accused of conspiracy to commit aggravated trespass at Ratcliffe-on-Soar Power Station collapsed following the revelation of undercover police involvement, in which the police were described as having been not just observers, but agents provocateurs: "We're not talking about someone sitting at the back of the meeting taking notes - he was in the thick of it."
+The trial of six activists accused of conspiracy to commit aggravated trespass at Ratcliffe-on-Soar Power Station collapsed following the revelation of undercover police involvement, in which the police were described as having been not just observers, but agents provocateurs: "We're not talking about someone sitting at the back of the meeting taking notes – he was in the thick of it."

 Crown Prosecution Service (CPS) barrister Felicity Gerry was forced to withdraw the case against the activists after Kennedy confessed to the set-up, evidence of which the CPS had withheld from the defence.
 The CPS also withheld the fact that Kennedy was giving testimony under the false name Mark Stone using a false passport supplied by the police.
 Secret tapes "that could have exonerated six activists, known as the "deniers" because they claimed not to have agreed to join the protest" and "evidence gathered by the Guardian now suggests it was the Crown Prosecution Service rather than the police that withheld the tapes."
 CPS lawyer Ian Cunningham faced dismissal after a report by Sir Christopher Rose criticised Cunningham for failing to ask questions about Kennedy's involvement in the Ratcliffe plot.

-A 2025 criminal case involving police officer Nick Gratwick revealed he infiltrated environmental and animal rights campaigns in the 1990s-2000s.
+A 2025 criminal case involving police informer Nick Gratwick revealed he infiltrated environmental and animal rights campaigns in the 1990s to 2000s.